-“Incense sticks are a traditional part of our religious rituals,” says freelance writer Vidya Sury, creator of Going A-Musing.
+Vidya adds that incense sticks are a traditional part of her religious rituals.
 “In my home, we burn incense sticks (or joss sticks) of different fragrances.
 Our favorite flavors of incense are frankincense, sandalwood, roses, lavender, Michelia Champaka and jasmine.
 In fact, we make pot pourri from champaka petals.”

 Sandalwood for grounding and relaxing

-“Sandalwood has been used in incense for at least 4000 years for good reason,” says Dan.
-“Its effects are both grounding and euphoric promoting a sense of well being and relaxation with a woody, sweet and exotic scent that wraps you in peace and harmony.”
+“Sandalwood incense has been used for at least 4000 years for good reason,” says Dan.
+“Its effects are both grounding and euphoric, promoting a sense of well being and relaxation with a woody, sweet and exotic scent that wraps you in peace and harmony.”

-Many people use incense to relieve stress and tension.
-The scent of burning incense doesn’t just affect moods and spaces, it changes them.
+Nag Champa, Sunrise, Sandalwood, Midnight, and Patchouli, and Celestial are the most popular types of incense on Amazon, created by Satya.
+Many people burn incense to relieve stress and tension, because the scent of burning incense doesn’t just affect moods and spaces, it changes them.